 For fee purposes this measurement is an external measurement, and includes the thickness of the internal and external walls.
 Floorspace does not include other areas inside a building which are not readily usable by humans or animals, for example lift shafts, tanks, loft spaces

 Most planning applications are now submitted online.
 You can submit and pay for your planning application online using the planning portal.
 Guidance is available before you submit.

 Please be aware that if your property is within a conservation area, article 4 direction area, listed building or within the world heritage site a heritage statement will be required with your planning application in order to validate it.

-The following application forms are available to download in PDF format so that you can print them off, fill them in and submit them to our planning team.
-The links provide access to the application form and help notes on completing the form.
+All application forms are available to download in PDF format so that you can print them off, fill them in and submit them to our planning team.
+View paper application forms.